Headaches are very common among Canadians and can be very complex to diagnose. For some, they can seemingly strike at any time.

 Chiropractors, as part of your healthcare team, can help if you are suffering from headaches.
 In fact, an Australian study found that 72 percent of migraine sufferers in a clinical trial experienced either “substantial” or “noticeable” improvement after a period of chiropractic treatment.1

-Take charge of your muscle, spine, and nervous system health.
-Check out our Find A Chiro feature to find a chiropractor near you.
+Take charge of your muscle, spine, and nervous system health, find a chiropractor near you.

 Blog reposted with permission from the Alberta College and Association of Chiropractors.